 There is a strong emphasis on communication between schools and parents as pupils adjust to being in school or nursery during the coronavirus, as they will need joined-up support from both school and home.

 All schools and local authorities must also take steps to make sure they are not putting disabled pupils at a disadvantage.
 If they anticipate that a disabled pupil will be put at a disadvantage compared to other pupils their age, they should make ‘reasonable adjustments’ to the way they plan and deliver education and support to avoid this happening.
 Our factsheet on Disabled pupils and the law explains more about schools’ and local authorities’ duties.

-It is important for teachers and parents and carers to communicate with each other so that teachers understand what difficulties their pupils have faced during lockdown.
+If you are worried your child still needs more or different support to help them catch up, you can speak to the school.
 For more information about how to do this, see our coronavirus webpage on Working together with your child’s school or nursery during coronavirus.

 If you are not happy with the support that is currently in place for your child, you should discuss your concerns with your child’s teachers.

-If your child is disabled and their support has been affected by the new rules or measures the school has put in place due to coronavirus, it is important that the school makes sure this does not put them at a disadvantage compared to non-disabled pupils.
+If your child is disabled and their support has been affected by the rules or measures the school has put in place due to coronavirus, it is important that the school makes sure this does not put them at a disadvantage compared to non-disabled pupils.
 If you have any concerns that your child may be being discriminated against, contact the Equality Advisory and Support Service for advice.